 2. What kind of people need to be on the fraud team?

 Staffing a successful fraud team is an ongoing process.
 It also has a disproportionate impact on the team’s success.
 Craft a plan for how to effectively screen, hire, and challenge the people with the skills and demeanor necessary to fight fraud.
 Consider if outsourcing fraud prevention work to a managed service provider can provide the required caliber of staff – it might be the most cost-effective solution.

 3. How will the fraud team be operationalized?

 This is all about deploying the fraud team to combat the type of attacks being perpetrated.
 For example, recognizing the modus operandi of fraudsters can help identify the most efficient processes to combat them.
 Fraudsters who carefully craft single orders to avoid detection require a different operational approach than those who use brute force.

-Developing a strategy to build and maintain a fraud team does not need to be a daunting task.
+Developing a strategy to build and maintain a successful fraud team does not need to be a daunting task.
 It will require thoughtful consideration from leaders across the organization.
-It will require careful examination of all options.
+It will also require careful examination of all options.
 In the end, however, a framework that supports the answers to these questions will position the fraud team to be successful well into the future.